bglarkin/tallgrass_restoration_legacies/process_data.md

 1. The script `process_data.R` is run first.
 A few samples failed to amplify, resulting in some fields characterized by 9 samples and others by 10.
-To balance sampling effort across fields, the top 9 samples by sequence abundance are chosen from each field.
+Also, one ITS sample was ambiguously assigned to site and was removed.
+To balance sampling effort across fields, the top 9 samples by sequence abundance are chosen from each field. **Assign “pre” to the argument `process_step` in the etl function so that files are created in the /clean_data/pre/… directory.**
 2. Next, `microbial_diagnostics_pre.R` is run to investigate sequencing depth in samples and species accumulation in fields.
 A few samples are known to have low sequence abundance (an order of magnitude